isl/A-QuB-2/README.md

-# A-QuB-2 | A Web Application for Semantic Data Exploration
+# A-QuB-2 | A Web Application for User-Friendly Semantic Data Querying and Exploration

 ## System Description ##